Skip to content

 How accurate is the Wrap Quotes calculator?

-The calculator uses measured panel dimensions from 12,000+ vehicle configurations.
+The calculator uses measured panel dimensions from 24,000+ vehicle configurations.
 Your material calculations and cost projections are based on real vehicle geometry, not generic estimates, so your quotes stay consistent and your margins stay protected.

-Stop Guessing.
-Start Quoting.
+Stop guessing.
+Start quoting.